KrystianKrasowski/route-runner/README.md

 * MANUAL - 1 short blink per second
 * DETECTED - 2 short blinks per second
 * TRACKING - 4 short blinks per second
+* STACK OVERFLOW (FreeRTOS) 1 shor blink, 1 longer

-short blink is a sequence `on -> off` with 250ms duration
+short blink is a sequence `on -> off` with 250ms duration longer blink is a sequence `on -> off` with 500ms duration

 ## Hardware
 * The line sensor is positioned at 4mm above the surface and the calibration is hardcoded.